If you can't find your answer here, then please either email us or find us on Facebook or Twitter - Full details can be found on our contact page.

 What is the interview like, what should I know?

-If you have applied and are offered an interview, you should research recent naval and current affairs, and think about why you want to join.
-You should be able to sell yourself, and give us an idea of what what you would bring to the unit.
-We will be able to give you more details of what to expect when you are called to interview.
+If you have applied and are offered an interview, you should research Royal Navy current affairs including knowledge of the Navy's ships, submarines, the Royal Marines, the Navy's capability and think about why you want to join.
+You should be able to sell yourself, providing examples of when you have shown leadership and good team working skills and give us an idea of what you would bring to the Unit.
+We will be able to give you more details, upon request, of what to expect when you are called to interview.
+Please ensure that you prepare for your interview as thoroughly as you would for a job interview.

 Do I have to be a fresher to join?